 If you come across as disorganized, scattered, or even hard to hear, you just shot yourself down.

-Have a professional SHORT voicemail, and be organized and distraction-free when you do take the call, from a quiet place with a clear connection.
+Have a professional voicemail greeting, and be organized and distraction-free when you do take the call, from a quiet place with a clear connection.

 23. Radio silence is common.